Every year millions more people are learning to meditate. That’s the good news. The Bad news is there are problems with learning meditation online.

 You have to learn meditation the right way because there are several dangers inherent in meditation.
 Read my guide to the Health Risks of Meditation for more on this.

 And the same should be true for meditation.
 If you truly want to learn how to meditate, you need to start with the first step.

 Meditation is a journey.
 Every journey starts with a first step.
 And then a second and a third.

 So, here’s my advice.
 If you truly want to learn to meditate, don’t do it online, unless the website offers a complete online course in meditation, which starts at the beginning, works towards a middle and finishes at the end.

-It was in order to give a complete and thorough guide to meditation that I wrote the digital edition book, Mindfulness and Meditation Techniques for Beginners, which I’ll discuss on the next page.
+It was in order to give a complete and thorough guide to meditation that I wrote the digital edition book, Journey To The Buddha Within You, which I’ll discuss on the next page.